GLOBAL PRIVACY NOTICE – CONSUMER AND STAFF/SUPPLIER (GDPR/DPA SUPPLEMENT)

 - Legal Obligations: For Consumers, there are many laws that require us to process your personal information.Examples include law and regulations for child/adult care, safeguarding, health and safety, tax and government funding.

-- Use of your email address to send you newsletters, invitations to webinars, or information about your services or new/enhanced Service updates.
+- Use of your email address to send you newsletters, invitations to webinars, or information about your services or new/enhanced Service updates or employment.

 - In some locations, we use Closed Circuit (CCTV) for security/safety of our consumers, staff and premises; to help prevent and detect crime; to support learning and training; and/or to defend legal claims.